Frequently Searched

 But not everyone gets to vote in retention elections for Court of Appeals judges, even though those judges have statewide jurisdiction.
 Currently, only voters residing in the same geographic area as a particular judge may vote in that judge’s retention election.
 Voters living in the other parts of the state do not get to vote in those elections even if they have sat before that judge in court or have been otherwise affected by a judge’s decision.
 Such unequal treatment violates the Free and Equal Elections Clause and another constitutional provision guaranteeing that privileges such as the right to vote “equally belong to all citizens.”

-That is why the Goldwater Institute, through its Scharf-Norton Center for Constitutional Litigation, filed a Special Action Petition on behalf of four disenfranchised Arizona voters, asking the Arizona Supreme Court to step in and order that all retention elections for Court of Appeals judges comply with the Constitution and be held on a statewide basis.
+That is why the Goldwater Institute, through its Scharf-Norton Center for Constitutional Litigation, partnered with former Arizona Supreme Court Justice Andrew Gould, a partner at Holtzman Vogel, to file a Special Action Complaint on behalf of four disenfranchised Arizona voters, demanding that all retention elections for Court of Appeals judges comply with the Constitution and be held on a statewide basis.

 Case Logistics